 Brush, large limbs, shrubbery, bagged leaves (up to 50 gallon capacity), old appliances, furniture, mattresses and other non-hazardous bulky items are picked up curbside during the week of the 4th Monday (District 4) of each month.
+You are allowed to set out your bulk trash on your front curb the Thursday prior to our pickup week (check our calendar for more details).
 The city will usually NOT collect debris from construction or remodeling (lumber, sheetrock, etc.), rocks, bricks, concrete, or dirt.

 Materials must be set out at the front of your property line (not on sidewalks) by 7 a.m. on the first day of the collection week.
 Please see the calendar for this month's collection date.

 To maintain the cleanliness and appearance of our neighborhood, please do not place your materials curbside earlier than the Thursday before our collection week.
 Putting bulky trash out prior to that time is subject to a $200.00 fine by the city.